errrzarrr/built-a-bot/notes.md

 - **State**: At the heart of Vuex Store is the shared state tree.
 Works well with change detection.

 - **Mutations**: Are sync functions and works directly on state.
-All changes to data on a store must happen through mutations
+All changes to data on a store must happen through mutations.
+Mutations are `commit`ed.

 - **Actions**: Are async functions used for cases when you have, for example, to fetch data from a server.
+Actions are `dispatch`ed.

 - **Getters**: Globally available functions that retrieve data and perform some kind of calculation on it before returning it.